Leverage is a key tool in every U.S. property investor’s kit.

-OPM allowed Lief to take his first step onto the property ladder in Chicago, and we’ve been able to leverage investments (through bank financing, pre-construction terms, and seller carrybacks) in Ireland, France, Portugal, Spain, the U.K., and Panama.
+It was OPM that allowed Lief to take his first step onto the property ladder in Chicago 25 years ago, and he and I together have been able to leverage investments (through bank financing, pre-construction terms, and seller carrybacks) in Ireland, France, Portugal, Spain, the UK, and Panama in the decades since.

-Where can you qualify today for bank financing as a foreign buyer?
-Here are three options…
+That is, where can you qualify today for bank financing as a foreign buyer?

 Top Market For Local Leverage #1: Panama